top of page

 "Feed my sheep"

-In September 2018, Raul was elected unanimously to be the Pastor of Immanuel Anglican Church in Keystone Heights, Florida.
-He was ordained to the Priesthood on October 27, 2018, by the Rev. Ronald Lee Firestone, Archbishop and Chancellor of the Anglican Free Communion, and who is presently serving as Archbishop in Bolivia.
-The Rev. Raul Toro has since been consecrated as a Bishop in the Anglican Free Communion on November 2,2019 by Archbishop Firestone .
-He was elected the Presiding Bishop of the Anglican Free Communion on January 1, 2022.
-Prior to starting his journey toward the priesthood, Rev.
+In September 2018, Raul was unanimously elected Pastor of Immanuel Anglican Church in Keystone Heights, Florida.
+He was ordained to the priesthood on October 27, 2018.
+On November 2, 2019, he was consecrated as a Bishop in the Anglican Free Communion.
+On January 1, 2022, he was elected Presiding Bishop of the Anglican Free Communion.

 bottom of page